Gopal-Khadka/GameHub2/README.md

 ## Building Sort Selector

 We will create a dropdown list of ordering of the games.
 Based on the selected order, we will render the games to the user.

+## Sorting Games

+Using sort selector, we can now sort games on basis of specific ordering like `name` , `rating` and more.
+However, some games are missing images which will be handled in the next section.